- How did PAWS start?

 - Find a container such as a small box or margarine tub.

 - Fill the container with leaves, paper towels or a clean, soft cloth.

 - Place the nest in the tree or bush closest to where the animal was found, out of the sun and rain, as high up as you can safely manage.

 - Place the animal (or animals) in the nest (wear gloves) and leave the area.

 Learn more about what to do if you find a wild baby bird.

 Can I raise an orphaned wild animal myself?
 What do I feed a wild animal?

 It is illegal to raise or keep a wild animal without proper state and/or federal rehabilitation permits.
 Rehabilitating wild animals also requires specific training.
 Average citizens rarely have the training to meet wild animals' physical and behavioral needs.
 Without proper training, you can do more harm than good.

-If you are interested in working with wildlife you can volunteer at the PAWS or other local wildlife rehabilitation center.
+If you are interested in working with wildlife you can volunteer at the PAWS or another local wildlife rehabilitation center.
 If you find a sick, injured or orphaned wild animal, call PAWS at 425.412.4040.
-PAWS' experienced staff will help you determine whether or not an animal needs assistance, and how best to provide that assistance.
+PAWS' experienced staff will help you determine whether an animal needs assistance, and how best to provide that assistance.